 - Discovery/Curiosity

 - Educational requirements

-- Enrichment / Hobby
+- Enrichment / HobbyLife-long learning

-- Healthy lifestyle
+- Healthy lifestyleNew/Enhanced skills

-New/Enhanced skills

-- Life-long learning Retraining
+- Retraining

 COMMON OUTCOME

 Regardless of the diverse cultural backgrounds, purposes or origins of our constituents, Rend Lake College serves each individual equally with an open admission policy and an opportunity for success.
 Furthermore, Rend Lake College is united by the shared commitment of students, faculty, staff, and community to meet its institutional, educational, and program objectives.